 The Shire of Dardanup is an active member of the Leschenault Catchment Biosecurity Group which is focused on managing problematic weeds and pests.

 Biodiversity is the natural variety of living things including plants, animals and micro-organisms, the genes they contain and the ecosystems of which they form a part.

 Conserving our biodiversity is critical to preserving our lifestyle plus the continued growth and prosperity of the Shire.

 This involves protecting and managing natural areas such as native vegetation, wetland, watercourses or other ecosystems that retain a reasonable level of naturalness and therefore biodiversity.

-- You can read about the Shire’s policy on Local Biodiversity (Dev 20).
+- You can read about the Shire’s environmental policy here

 - Or read a discussion paper on the Shire’s proposed Local Biodiversity Strategy here.